 In this service-learning activity, teens will research an issue that they are passionate about and develop a plan to address that issue.
-As part of the 'Passion & Purpose' unit, this activity builds on the 'What's My Purpose?' activity and is designed to help teens understand the causes of various societal issues and empower them to create change in their communities.
+As part of the 'Passion & Purpose' unit, this activity builds on the 'Finding My Purpose' activity and is designed to help teens understand the causes of various societal issues and empower them to create change in their communities.
 This activity supports the development of problem-solving skills and ethical responsibility.